 Innovation funding will be offered to AGITG members to further AGITG led research.
 Expenditure decisions will be based on scientific merit and with the intention that they lead to enhancement of the AGITG research program.
-The successful application will be a proposed AGITG sponsored pilot trial that aims to lead on to a larger scale AGITG sponsored trial to be supported by a peer-reviewed grant source or industry.
+The successful application will be a proposed AGITG sponsored new research study that aims to lead on to a larger scale AGITG sponsored trial to be supported by a peer-reviewed grant source or industry.
+This can be a pilot phase, interventional study; a translational or biomarker study; or a project aiming to develop methodology, capacity building or infrastructure.
 Applications that do not meet these criteria will not be considered.

-An amount of $200,000 has been identified to support a new AGITG sponsored pilot trial.
+An amount of $200,000 has been identified to support a new AGITG sponsored research study.
 The amount and duration of funding for individual projects will be determined as part of the application process.

-Applications will be reviewed and prioritised by the Selection Committee (comprising the AGITG Chair, Working Party Chairs and Co‐Chairs, Consumer Advisory Panel Chair and Deputy-Chair, Group Coordinator and Group Statistician), which will provide a recommendation for funding to the Board.
+Applications will be reviewed and prioritised by the Grants Committee, which will provide a recommendation for funding to the Board.